 For children with spinal curves of 40 degrees or greater, spinal surgery is almost always indicated.

+For children who have many years of growth remaining, a growth-friendly option is preferred.
 In growing rod surgery, the curve in your child's back is spanned by one or two rods under the skin to avoid damaging the growth tissue of the spine.
 The rods are attached to your child’s spine and vertebrae above and below the curve.
 The growing rods help guide spinal growth and drive the spine straight.

 As your child grows, he will return to the Hospital every six months for outpatient surgery to have the growing rods expanded.
 This approach minimizes the spinal deformity, maximizes spine growth and allows continued lung development as the child grows.